mitalkinderkhedia-ui/mitalkinderkhedia-ui/README.md

 # 💫 About Me:
-🔭 I’m currently working on novel topics in machine learning
+🔭 I’m currently working on novel topics in machine learning 💬 Ask me about building machine learning models, graph-based machine learning
 👯 I’m open to collaborations — drop me a line
 🤝 I actively mentor — drop me a line
 🌱 I’m currently learning how to make VEGAN sushi
-💬 Ask me about building machine learning models, graph-based machine learning
-⚡ Fun fact — I can make you laugh!
+⚡ Fun fact: I can make you laugh!

 ---